 - You lie on your back on an exam table while your heels rest in supports called stirrups.

-- Your provider inserts an instrument called a speculum into your vagina, as during a Pap test, to see your cervix.
+- Your doctor inserts an instrument called a speculum into your vagina, as during a Pap test, to see your cervix.

-- Your provider inserts a series of increasingly thick rods into your cervix to slowly dilate it until it's open enough.
+- Your doctor inserts a series of increasingly thick rods into your cervix to slowly dilate it until it's open enough.

 Because you're either unconscious or sedated during a D&C, you shouldn't feel any discomfort.